Diary Dates 2013/4

 all meetings are held The Mint, Fore Street.
 Start Times 7.15pm

-All meetings 2013 are the second Tuesday of the month.
+All meetings in 2014 are the second Thursday of the month.
 See Note below for times from the AGM 2014.

 THURSDAY 13 FEBRUARY 2014 at 7.45pm (please note later time)